joseph-abell/josephabell/content/blog/monoids/index.md

 ## Monoids in multi-threaded languages

-If we had more than one threadd to work with in Javascript, we've by able to split intensive computations down, using each thread to do the work. as long as we join the monoids back up, we have should have the same result as we would running the computations sequentially.
+If we had more than one thread to work with in Javascript, we've by able to split intensive computations down, using each thread to do the work. as long as we join the monoids back up, we have should have the same result as we would running the computations sequentially.